cotarr/calc-pi-arm64-asm/README.md

 "*", "/", "+", and "-" operators will invoke the arithmetic
 functions.
 Pressing a period will print the X-Register.

-In the next few days I plan to work with some code to perform series summations and I build out other tools.
+Summation of infinite series is in progress.
+As a test the constant e (sum of n!) has been calculated to 1 million decimal places and the square root (2) has been calculated to 1 million decimal places.

-I still have Pi-day 2021 as a goal:
+The main purpose of this program is to calculate pi, and coding of that infinite series is in progress.

-Calculate pi, on a pi, by pi-day.
+I am optimistic I can calculate pi on a pi by pi-day.

 ## Commands available:

 ```
 + - * / . c.e chs clrstk clrx cmdlist
-D.vars D.fill D.ofst enter exit
+D.vars D.fill D.ofst enter exit help
-help hex log logoff mmode prac print
+hex log logoff mmode prac print q recip
-q quit rdown recip rup sf sigfigs sqrt
+quit rcl rdown rup sf sigfigs sqrt sto
 test version xy
 ```